 Updated in 2020.
-Blog originally written in 2015 by Nikki Stephens.
-Please check dates and times to ensure accuracy in making your Halloween plans.
+The blog was originally written in 2015 by Nikki Stephens.
+Please check dates and times to ensure accuracy when making your Halloween plans.

 The Screaming Bridge at River Legacy Park